JAFHall/jafhall.github.io/_pages/research-archive.md

 ## Works in Progress

-- ``Griliches Goes Global,'' with Honey Batro and Scott Sommers
+- ``Griliches Goes Global,'' with Honey Batra and Scott Sommers

 - ``Inventors are Rival, Inventions are Not''